Biological Pest Control and Integrated Pest Management

 Benefits

-Amblyseius andersoni can be used indoors and outdoors on a wide range of host plants.
-They can treat many types of spider mite and other mite pests.
-They have a wide temperature tolerance of 43ĀŗF ā 104ĀŗF.
+Amblyseius andersoni can be used indoors and outdoors on a wide range of ornamental plants and other host plants.
+They are natural enemies of spider mites and other mite pests and can treat them without the use of chemical control.
+They have a wide temperature tolerance of 43ºF – 104ºF.
 Amblyseius andersoni is reported to be one of the first predatory mites to invade fruit crops after insecticide treatments are reduced.
-These mites can also survive on young larvae of thrips, flower pollen, sugary excretions from pests, and fungi, so they can be introduced before the prey is present.
-They are available in loose shaker tubes and breeding sachets.
-The sachets are resistant to water so the breeding population of mites remain in good condition.
-The sachets can provide a release of mites over several weeks.
+These mites can also survive on young larvae of thrips, flower pollen, sugary excretions from pests, and fungi, so they can be introduced before the prey like spider mites are present.

 Drawbacks